flyingdarts/flyingdarts-turbo/apps/backend/dotnet/friends/README.md

 ## License

-This project is part of the Flying Darts platform and is subject to the project's licensing terms.
+This project is part of the Flyingdarts platform and is subject to the project's licensing terms.